-What is Pro Forma Invoice?
+What is a Pro Forma Invoice?

-Takeaways from pro forma invoice
+Takeaways from pro forma invoice:

-This invoice requires only sufficient information to allow customs to indicate the duties needed from a general examination of the goods included in the shipment.
+- This invoice requires only sufficient information to allow customs to indicate the duties needed from a general examination of the goods included in the shipment.

-There are no exact guidelines dictating the exact format of a pro forma invoice.
+- There are no exact guidelines dictating the exact format of a pro forma invoice.